AloneCrude/AloneCrude/README.md

 - 👋 Hi, I’m @AloneCrude (Caleb Sanches)
-- 👀 I’m interested in hockey, coding and tecnolegy, and also anything gaming.
+- 👀 I’m interested in sports, coding and tecnolegy, and also anything gaming.
+Also some types of music
 - 🌱 I’m currently learning nothing really!
 Just kickin by everyday.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me!
-Just go to gmail(or any email site) and my email is 1alonecrude9@gmail.com!
+Just go to gmail(or any email site) and my email is ---> 1alonecrude9@gmail.com!

 <!---
 AloneCrude/AloneCrude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.